Widget Guide

 button, allowing the widget to visualize multiple data streams simultaneously. - Adjust the Time Window and other Settings such as chart appearance, filters and aggregation intervals as needed.

-After making your changes, click the Update
+After making the changes, click the Update

 button to apply them.
 The widget will automatically refresh to display the new configuration, providing a real-time view of the updated data.

-Add Dummy Data
+Enable Dummy Data

 Delete a Widget